General Motors Detroit-Hamtramck Plant

 - Capable of providing 10 percent of the plant’s fixed energy demand

+The new facility will supply GM’s EVs with seats.
 Factory Zero is currently undergoing a major renovation to the tune of $2.2 billion.
-Production will begin in early 2023.

 Detroit-Hamtramck - Michigan - USA News